arynh/recipes/README.md

 _Efficiently describe and present recipes for easy reference._

-This tool parses recipes in a standardized JSON format and renders them in Latex to PDFs.
+This tool parses recipes in a standardized JSON format, produces human-readable Latex, then renders them as PDFs.
 An example of the format of the JSON recipe files:

 ```json
 {